BlockstreamResearch/bip-frost-dkg/README.md

  - Agreement: If some honest participant outputs SUCCESS, all other honest participants will (eventually) output SUCCESS.

 Optionally, the following property is desired but not always achievable:
- - Termination: All participants will (eventually) output SUCCESS or FAIL.
+ - Termination: All honest participants will (eventually) output SUCCESS or FAIL.

 #### Examples
 TODO: Expand these scenarios.
 Relate them to SUCCESS, FAIL, INDETERMINATE.